-I often receive messages from Just Publishing Advice readers, asking for more information about how to embed links into text and images.
+Just Publishing Advice readers often ask for more information about how to embed links into text and images.

-This is an essential skill for authors in particular, as any form of book promotion requires good-looking links.
+This is an essential skill for authors because any form of book promotion requires good-looking links.

 In a previous post, I wrote about adding better-looking links.